matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 It does so by calling [GET /_matrix/client/v3/devices/<device_id>](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv3devicesdeviceid) and expecting to receive an HTTP 404 response.

-If the device already exists then the login request should be rejected with an `m.login.failure`.
+If the device already exists then the login request should be rejected with an `m.login.failure` and reason `device_already_exists`.

 If no existing device was found then the existing device opens the `verification_uri_complete` - falling back to the `verification_uri`, if `verification_uri_complete` isn’t present - in a system browser.